Top of the page

 Patients with two or more risk factors have a less than 50% chance of relapse-free survival and OS at 5 years.
 This study also identifies patients at high risk of relapse based on specific sites of involvement, including bone marrow, central nervous system (CNS), liver, lung, and spleen.
 Age-adjusted and stage-adjusted modifications of this IPI are used for younger patients with localized disease.
 The bcl-2 gene and rearrangement of the myc gene or dual overexpression of the myc gene, or both, confer a particularly poor prognosis.[12,13,14,15] Dose-intensive therapies, infusional therapies, and stem cell transplantation consolidation are being explored in this high-risk group.
 Patients at high risk of relapse may be considered for clinical trials.
 Molecular profiles of gene expression using DNA microarrays may help to stratify patients in the future for therapies directed at specific targets and to better predict survival after standard chemotherapy.[18,19,20,21,22] Patients who have DLBCL with coexpression of CD20 and CD30 may define a subgroup with a unique molecular signature, a more favorable prognosis, and possible therapeutic implication for the use of anti-CD30-specific therapy, such as brentuximab vedotin.
 Patients with DLBCL who are event-free after 2 years have a subsequent OS equivalent to that of the age- and sex-matched general population.

-CNS prophylaxis (usually with four to six injections of methotrexate intrathecally) is recommended for patients with paranasal sinus or testicular involvement.
+CNS prophylaxis (usually with four to six injections of methotrexate intrathecally) is recommended for patients with testicular involvement.
 Some clinicians are employing high-dose intravenous methotrexate (usually four doses) as an alternative to intrathecal therapy because drug delivery is improved and patient morbidity is decreased.
 CNS prophylaxis for bone marrow involvement is controversial; some investigators recommend it, others do not.[26,27] A retrospective analysis of 605 patients with diffuse large cell lymphoma who did not receive prophylactic intrathecal therapy identified an elevated serum LDH and more than one extranodal site as independent risk factors for CNS recurrence.
-Patients with both risk factors have a 17% probability of CNS recurrence at 1 year after diagnosis (95% confidence interval [CI], 7%–28%) versus 2.8% (95% CI, 2.7%–2.9%) for the remaining patients.[Level of evidence: 3iiiDiii] The addition of rituximab to cyclophosphamide, doxorubicin, vincristine, prednisone (CHOP)-based regimens has significantly reduced the risk of CNS relapse in retrospective analyses.[29,30] Patients with CNS dissemination at diagnosis or at relapse usually receive rituximab and high-doses of methotrexate and/or cytarabine followed by ASCT, but this approach has not been assessed in randomized trials.[31,32][Level of evidence: 3iiiDiv]
+Patients with both risk factors have a 17% probability of CNS recurrence at 1 year after diagnosis (95% confidence interval [CI], 7%-28%) versus 2.8% (95% CI, 2.7%-2.9%) for the remaining patients.[Level of evidence: 3iiiDiii] The CNS-International Prognostic Index (IPI) is a tool used to predict which patients have a risk of CNS relapse above 10%.
+It was developed by the German Lymphoma Study Group and validated by the British Columbia Cancer Agency database.
+Four to six of the IPI risk factors (refer to the Prognosis section for more information) and the involvement of the kidneys or adrenal glands were used to define the high-risk group that might benefit from CNS prophylaxis.
+The addition of rituximab to cyclophosphamide, doxorubicin, vincristine, prednisone (CHOP)-based regimens has significantly reduced the risk of CNS relapse in retrospective analyses.[30,31] Patients with CNS dissemination at diagnosis or at relapse usually receive rituximab and high-doses of methotrexate and/or cytarabine followed by ASCT, but this approach has not been assessed in randomized trials.[32,33][Level of evidence: 3iiiDiv]

 Primary Mediastinal Large B-cell Lymphoma